gans220/front-end-developer-task/README.md

 # Rapha Front End Developer Task

-Using the assets here, we would like you to use JS to create something similar _[this fancy hover over the face thing](http://hankjobenhavn.com/#/eyewear/state)_ to show the sunglasses at different angles.
+Using the assets here, we would like you to use JS/CSS to create something similar _[this fancy hover over the face thing](http://hankjobenhavn.com/#/eyewear/state)_ to show the sunglasses at different angles.

 We wouldn’t expect you spend any more than a couple of hours on this.